andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 Adding security with symmetric key (JCE)
 ---

 It is important that our credentials are not exposed.
-Even if the git remote repository have some access restriction with authentication, it is a very important security practice to **do not store plain text anywhere.
+Even if the git remote repository has some access restriction with authentication, it is a very important security practice to **do not store plain text anywhere.
 Never.** If you still think that there is no problem storing plain-text in a secured git repository or database you should [read this post](https://arstechnica.com/information-technology/2014/04/why-should-passwords-be-encrypted-if-theyre-stored-in-a-secure-database/), and then [read this one](https://blog.codinghorror.com/i-just-logged-in-as-you-how-it-happened/).

 So how can we protect our sensitive configuration URLs and credentials?
 We can encrypt them using a salt.